Research in Astrophysics and Cosmology

 • Measuring the amplitude of Cosmological Gravitational Waves through the B-modes of CMB polarization

-• Exploiting Data Science for designing new algorithms for the analysis at all levels of the data reduction of the quoted experiments.
+• Exploiting Data Science for the design of new algorithms for the analysis at all levels of the data reduction of the quoted experiments.

 Further information on research programs in Early Universe and CMB Data Analysis at SISSA are available here.